Shamima Begum: Legal case against the British Government

 In August 2019, the Metropolitan Police requested media organisations that had interviewed Begum—the BBC, ITN, Sky News and The Times—to surrender any unpublished material they may hold about Begum.
 They sought disclosure under the Terrorism Act 2000 in order to prepare a potential prosecution against Begum.

 Her lawyer, Tasnime Akunjee, travelled to Kurdish-controlled Syria to meet Begum but was turned away.

 In July 2020, the Court of Appeal ruled that Begum could return to the UK to contest the government's decision to rescind her British citizenship.
 It was unclear how she would return to the UK to plead her case, as the British government had previously stated that it would never let her return.

-In February 2021, the Supreme Court of the United Kingdom in Begum v Home Secretary decided in favour of the Home Secretary on all grounds.
+The Home Secretary appealed the decision to the Supreme Court of the United Kingdom; in February 2021 the court ruled in Begum v Home Secretary in favour of the Home Secretary on all grounds.

 On 22 February 2023, the Special Immigration Appeals Commission rejected her appeal against revocation of her British citizenship, which effectively prohibits her from entering the United Kingdom.
 Begum's lawyers said they would appeal the decision.
+On 23 February 2024, the Court of Appeal unanimously rejected a further appeal from her against the commission's decision.

+On 7 August 2024, the Supreme Court of the United Kingdom ruled she will not be allowed to challenge the removal of her British citizenship as the grounds of her case "do not raise an arguable point of law".
+The ruling was unanimous.

+Media coverage

+I'm Not a Monster BBC podcast series

+Begum was the central figure in the second series of the BBC's I'm Not a Monster podcast, called "I'm Not a Monster: The Shamima Begum Story", by BBC Sounds and BBC Radio 5 Live. and a follow up second series in 2024 called "The Shamima Begum Story, Series 2: The Court Decides".
+The first series was about a family from the United States who travelled to join the same cult.